Whilst we are mostly all against single use plastics, it brought us on to thinking, is there space in the smartphone world for plastic? Let’s explore.

-Similarly to any other industry, smartphone manufacturers have been always seeking alternatives to materials to reduce costs of production.
-Within plastics the most widespread build material for smartphones is polycarbonate and it offers a great way for original equipment manufacturers to cut down on expenses.
-Various types of plastics can be blended together to create inner components, and for external housing parts plastics can have protective coatings applied to achieve different look and feel.
+Similar to other industries, smartphone manufacturers have always been seeking alternatives to materials so that they can reduce the cost of production.
+Within plastics, the most widespread build material for smartphones is polycarbonate and it offers a great way for original equipment manufacturers to cut down on expenses.
+Various types of plastics can be blended together to create inner components, and for external housing parts plastics can have protective coatings applied to achieve a different look and feel.

-We’ve broken down the positives and negatives things about plastic housing in phones.
+We’ve broken down the positive and negative things about plastic housing in phones.

 Polycarbonate is fully recyclable and reusable at the end of life which makes it a sustainable choice of material.
 The recycling process of polycarbonate includes the material to be sorted, shredded, washed and turned into granules ready to be reused.

-Depending on how expensive it will turn out for the manufacturer to build a smartphone, that cost will translate into the price the end user will pay.
-The less complicated the build material is, the easier it is for designers to work with it and to manufacture parts which helps to keep the costs down.
+Depending on how expensive it will be for the manufacturer to build a smartphone, that cost will translate into the price the end user will pay.
+The less complicated the build material is, the easier it is for designers to work with it and to manufacture parts which help keep the costs down.

 Plastic isn’t unbreakable, but in comparison to glass, it can be abused a lot more before it breaks.
 If you drop a glass phone on a hard surface, the chance of it shattering is very high, however a phone with a plastic finish will do just fine.